 So, if that was what I'm up to at the moment, what's next?
 My future involves you!
 I'm really just starting to try things out and I'll need more collaborators if I want to make a lasting change and help the world become more sustainable.
-In time this website will be my CV (you can look at my actual CV via the link at the top if you want to), newsletter and virtual space to share the great and interesting things that people are doing.
-In the meantime here are a few ideas for as yet unborn projects of my own that will be coming along at some point.
-If you'd like to see them change from the future to the present then let me know.
+In time this website will be my CV (you can look at my actual CV via the link at the top if you really want to), newsletter and virtual space to share the great and interesting things that people are doing.

-If you're curious about these projects, or have ideas of your own that you think I could help you with through my connections then tell me about them.
+If you're curious about anything I'm up to, or have ideas of your own that you think I could help you with through my connections then tell me about them.

 Letter to the Future